AlexLietard/otpsy/README.md

 For now, the package only support pandas Dataframe and numpy array.
-Imagine that you want to delete participants that have at least one aberrant values on the Column 1, the Column 2 or the column 3.
+Imagine that you want to delete participants that have at least one aberrant values on the column 1, the column 2 or the column 3.

 ```python
 import otpsy as ot